Skip to content

 Why Investigators Must Document the Analysis

 The preponderance finding is only as defensible as the documentation behind it.
-An investigation report that reaches a conclusion without explaining the evidence considered, the credibility analysis applied, and the reasoning used to reach the preponderance finding is not legally defensible — even if the conclusion happens to be correct.
+An investigation report that reaches a conclusion without explaining the evidence considered, the credibility analysis applied, and the reasoning used is not legally defensible.